jasonumiker-sysdig/kubernetes-security-demos/README.md

 OR

 * Run `cd ~/.kube` and `multipass transfer microk8s-vm:/home/ubuntu/.kube/config config` to copy the Kubeconfig to your host.
-If you have installed kubectl and cloned the git repo to the host then you can run the commands from there rather than a shell with the VM as well.
+If you have installed `kubectl` and also `git cloned` this git repo to the host in your home directory then you can run the commands from there rather than a shell within the VM.

 Here are some other useful commands to manage that VM once it exists:
 * `multipass stop microk8s-vm` - shut the VM down